back

 When you make utility payments, rent payments, credit card payments, or pay other bills, the companies you’re paying may report that to the bureaus.
 And if they do, it will go into your report.

-Your payment history makes up a whopping 35 percent of your total credit score based on the FICO scoring model.
+Your payment history makes up a whopping 35% of your total credit score based on the FICO scoring model.

-It’s the most important thing on your report, and you should do everything you can to always make payments on time.
+It’s the most important thing on your report, and you should do everything you can to always make on-time payments.

 2: Pay Off Your Debts